choria-io/website/docs/content/concepts/terminology/_index.md

 ## Registration

-A process where the Choria Server publish on a regular basis data from a node, this could be metadata or in a IoT setting data like temperature, humidity and pressure.
+A process where the Choria Server publishes on a regular basis data from a node, this could be metadata or in an IoT setting data like temperature, humidity and pressure.

 ## Server